thewaytozion/widgets/README.md

 ### Installation Guideline: ###

-1. Download all images from here: [Download Lockscreen Layer Images](https://github.com/thewaytozion/widgets/tree/main/img/daynightwalls  "Download Lockscreen Layer Images") and place the images into your iCloud- folder (you have to create this folder):
+1. Download all images from here: [Download Lockscreen Layer Images](https://github.com/thewaytozion/widgets/tree/main/img/daynightwalls/Scaling/  "Download Lockscreen Layer Images") and place the images into your iCloud- folder (you have to create this folder):

 /Shortcuts/iOSWeather/daynightwalls/Scaling/

 2. Download the "Setup Shortcut" and run it on your device: [Install Setup iOS Weather LATER]( "Install Setup iOS Weather").
-You have to run it 3 times initially to set up Lockscreen, Homescreen day and Homescreen night, follow guideline within this shortuct.
+You have to run it 3 times initially to set up Lockscreen, Homescreen day and Homescreen night, follow guideline within this shortcut.

 3. Download the [SunMoonWeather Shortcut LATER]( "Install SunMoonWeather Shortcut") and run it.